Get insider access

 Differences Between Sizes And Variants

-We tested the Dell AW3423DW, which is a new monitor in Dell's lineup.
+We tested the 34-inch Dell AW3423DW, which is the only size available, and the results are only valid for this monitor.
 It replaces the Dell Alienware AW3420DW but is a completely different monitor, so it's not a true successor.
-There's a variant of this monitor known as the Dell Alienware AW3423DWF; it uses the same panel but supports FreeSync Premium Pro variable refresh rate technology instead of G-SYNC Ultimate, has a different selection of inputs, and features a Console Mode for better compatibility with the PS5.
+The Dell Alienware AW3423DWF is a similar monitor that uses the same panel but supports FreeSync Premium Pro VRR technology instead of G-SYNC Ultimate, has a different selection of inputs, and features a Console Mode for better compatibility with the PS5.

 Model Size Panel Type Resolution Refresh Rate VRR HDMI Inputs DisplayPort Inputs